 - Si570 speed grades options available via User Menu include: 180, 280, 810 and 945 MHz

-8) Frequency limits for clock generator chip
+8) NEW FEATURE: Frequency limits for clock generator chip

 - The VFO is limited to the top end of clock chip capabilities, preventing Si570 lock-up if exceeded and false frequencies from being generated if the DDS chip is being used for the clock.